certeu/morio/docs/blog/2024-08-01-clustering-support/index.md

 ---
-title: "Initial support for Morio clusters"
+title: 'Initial support for Morio clusters'
-authors: [ jdecock ]
+authors: [jdecock]
-tags: [ morio, cluster, alpha ]
+tags: [morio, cluster, alpha]
 ---

 We are happy to report that initial support for distributed Morio deployments [has been merged into the codebase](https://github.com/certeu/morio/pull/18).
 In other words, deploying a highly avaiable Morio cluster is now possible.